Political networking group whose aim is to elect as many leftwing politicians as possible

 Advocates socialized medicine, radical environmentalism, and taxpayer-funded abortion-on-demand

-Economic Justice: PM supports political candidates who favor "raising the minimum wage to a living wage that can sustain the family of a full-time worker”; “enforcing pay equity for men and women doing equivalent work”; “protecting Social Security and expanding pensions”; and “passing new initiatives to hold corporations accountable.”
+* Economic Justice: “raising the minimum wage to a living wage that can sustain the family of a full-time worker”; “enforcing pay equity for men and women doing equivalent work”; “protecting Social Security and expanding pensions”; and “passing new initiatives to hold corporations accountable.”

-Civil Rights: PM calls for "ending racial profiling and discriminatory sentencing”; “prohibiting bias and discrimination in employment”; supporting and enforcing affirmative action policies (i.e., racial, ethnic, and gender preferences) in the workplace; and promoting policies that protect the rights of illegal immigrant workers.
+* Civil Rights: “ending racial profiling and discriminatory sentencing”; “prohibiting bias and discrimination in employment”; supporting and enforcing affirmative action policies in the workplace; and protecting the purported rights of illegal immigrant workers.

-Education: PM advocates "reducing class sizes," "updating classrooms," and “guaranteeing pre-school and after-school programs for every child.”
+* Education: “reducing class sizes”; “updating classrooms”; and “guaranteeing [taxpayer-funded] pre-school and after-school programs for every child.”

-Reproductive Freedom: A Cosponsoring Organization of the April 25, 2004 “March for Women's Lives” held in Washington, D.C., PM seeks to “identify and support candidates of color who will champion a broad progressive agenda” in behalf of abortion-on-demand.
+* Reproductive Freedom: As a Co-sponsoring Organization of the April 25, 2004 “March for Women's Lives” held in Washington, DC, Progressive Majority sought to “identify and support candidates of color who will champion a broad progressive agenda” in behalf of taxpayer-funded abortion-on-demand.

-In 2004, Progressive Majority established a Racial Justice Campaign Fund (RJCF) “to support and elect progressive people of color at the local and state levels.”
-As of June 2006, PM had established RJCF programs in Colorado, Pennsylvania, Washington, and Wisconsin -- and had supported 100 candidates in those states for legislative office.
-The organization’s goal is to add five new state programs each election cycle until its influence is felt “in the top 20 battleground states in the nation.”
+In 2004, PM established a Racial Justice Campaign Fund (RJCF) “to support and elect progressive people of color at the local and state levels.”
+By June 2006, RJCF programs were active in Colorado, Pennsylvania, Washington, and Wisconsin—and had supported some 100 candidates for legislative office in those states.
+PM's long-term goal was to add new state-level RJCF programs during each subsequent election cycle until their influence was felt “in the top 20 battleground states in the nation.”